-Students planning to play NCAA Division I or II athletics need to register with the NCAA Eligibility Center after the completion of the junior year.
+Students planning to play in the NCAA Division I or II athletics need to register with the NCAA Eligibility Center after the completion of the junior year.
 Register online at www.eligibilitycenter.org.
 You must be registered with the Eligibility Center before you can make an official college visit as a prospective scholarship athlete.
-After registering, print a copy of the transcript release form and submit it to the guidance office.
-The cost to register with the eligibility center is \$90.
+After registering, please let Miss McGuire know that your registration is complete.
+The cost to register with the eligibility center is \$100.
 Fee waivers are available for students who used a few waiver to take the SAT or ACT.
 You will request the waiver while registering.
 Please contact Miss McGuire to let her know you have made that request.
-Please also carefully read the rules and regulations the NCAA has established regarding prospective college athletes.
-You must complete 16 core academic courses for Division II to be considered for qualification.
+Please also carefully read the rules and regulations the NCAA established regarding prospective college athletes.
+You must complete 16 core academic courses for Division I and for Division II to be considered for qualification.
 Ten of those core courses must be completed prior to the senior year.
 The list of approved core courses for Bishop Dwenger is available at the Eligibility Center website.